 Some people don’t like the plasticky look of synthetic strands while others can’t afford human hair because of the high cost.

-Which type you choose will depend on your personal preference as well as what you need from your wig (or extensions) such as volume, colour and length.
+Which type you choose will depend on your personal preference as well as what you need from your wig (or extensions) such as volume, color and length.

 If you want to regularly dye your wig or extensions then human hair will be better for you.